sudharsank/spfx-demos/README.md

 demo2 | Using [FilePicker](https://sharepoint.github.io/sp-dev-fx-controls-react/controls/FilePicker/) and [FileTypeIcon](https://sharepoint.github.io/sp-dev-fx-controls-react/controls/FileTypeIcon/) to upload the file to the list item as an attachment.
 [Click here](https://windowssharepointserver.blogspot.com/2020/02/spfx-using-filepicker-and-filetypeicon.html) for more info demo3 | Using [DetailsList](https://developer.microsoft.com/en-us/fabric#/controls/web/detailslist) and [PropertyFieldCodeEditor](https://sharepoint.github.io/sp-dev-fx-property-controls/controls/PropertyFieldCodeEditor/) to display the JSON data from the webpart properties in the DetailsList.
 [Click here](https://windowssharepointserver.blogspot.com/2020/03/spfx-office-ui-fabric-react-detailslist.html) for more info demo4 | Using [DetailsList](https://developer.microsoft.com/en-us/fabric#/controls/web/detailslist) and [PropertyFieldCodeEditor](https://sharepoint.github.io/sp-dev-fx-property-controls/controls/PropertyFieldCodeEditor/) to display the CSV data from the webpart properties in the DetailsList.
-[Click here](https://windowssharepointserver.blogspot.com/2020/04/spfx-office-ui-fabric-react-detailslist.html) for more info
+[Click here](https://windowssharepointserver.blogspot.com/2020/04/spfx-office-ui-fabric-react-detailslist.html) for more info reactContextDemo | [Click here](https://spknowledge.com/2020/05/13/using-react-context-api-in-spfx/) for more info pivotSample | [Click here](https://spknowledge.com/2020/05/13/using-react-context-api-in-spfx/) for more info

 ## Building the code